 The perfect types of obscure glass for bathroom windows

-There are a range of benefits to adding obscure glass around your home, but up there as the most popular application is bathroom windows.
-Obscure glass windows in the bathroom not only add an extra layer of privacy for you but can also work as a practical way of blocking out unsightly views outside while still letting the natural light in.
+There are a range of benefits to adding obscure glass around your home or business premises, but one of the most popular applications is bathroom windows.
+Obscure glass windows in the bathroom not only add an extra layer of privacy for anyone using the bathroom, but they can also provide a practical way of blocking out unsightly views outside while still letting the natural light in.

-Here at The Glass Warehouse we sell a variety of different applications ideal for creating a sense of privacy in the bathroom, including our popular frosted satin glass for a translucent finish which allows great amounts of natural light to fill your bathroom.
+At The Glass Warehouse we sell a variety of different obscure glass styles that are ideal for creating a sense of privacy and safety in the bathroom, including frosted satin glass for a translucent finish, which allows great amounts of natural light to fill your bathroom.
 This particular type of glass is incredibly hard-wearing, lasting for years after installation – making obscure glass windows or partitions an excellent investment piece for your home.

 What obscure glass designs are available?